-Flota Occidental departs every hour until 11.30pm at night and costs 45,000 pesos or 47,000 pesos if you are one of the lucky few to get an even more luxurious cama seat.
+The bus costs 47,000 pesos ($15USD) or 49,000 pesos ($16 USD) if you are one of the lucky few to get an even more luxurious cama seat.
 A more luxurious seat is definitely a worthwhile investment but you need to book a long time in advance.

 Armenia to Salento

 From there walk outside to where further buses are waiting.
 If in doubt – say ‘Salento’ & a local will point you in the correct direction.
-The bus costs 4,000 pesos and takes around 1 hour.
+The bus costs 4,000 pesos ($1.30 USD) and takes around 1 hour.